-Exemplary schools will receive special recognition through a statewide branding effort designed to draw attention to their outstanding performance and/or growth.
-The SD DOE would develop a special seal or logo for Exemplary schools to display on school materials (letters, newsletters, websites, etc.) and onsite in their buildings (stickers on door entrances, banners, outdoor signage, etc.) Schools earning Exemplary status also would receive congratulatory letters from the governor and/or the state secretary of education, and the schools would be highlighted on the SD DOE's website and in its monthly newsletter to school administrators.
-The SD DOE would arrange for the superintendents of each Exemplary district to be recognized one day during the annual legislative session.
+South Dakota's reward schools, which are the Exemplary schools indicated on the graph above, will have high district autonomy to encourage continued excellence.
+In addition, Exemplary schools will receive special recognition through a statewide branding effort designed to draw attention to their outstanding performance and/or growth.
+SD DOE would develop a special seal or logo for Exemplary schools to display on school materials (letters, newsletters, websites, etc.) and onsite in their buildings (stickers on door entrances, banners, outdoor signage, etc.) Schools earning Exemplary status also would receive congratulatory letters from the governor and/or the state secretary of education, and the schools would be highlighted on SD DOE's website and in its monthly newsletter to school administrators.
+SD DOE would arrange for the superintendents of each Exemplary district to be recognized one day during the annual legislative session.

 Each year, when Exemplary schools are determined, the department would engage media statewide in the recognition process.
 Depending on staff time and resources, these efforts might include the following: press conference with governor and/or secretary of education announcing the Exemplary schools, statewide media release, public service announcements tailored to local outlets, and use of social media.
 The governor and/or secretary may visit several of the schools as time allows.
-Finally, the SD DOE would pursue a media partner to leverage resources to extend the impact and reach of recognition efforts.
+Finally, SD DOE would pursue a media partner to leverage resources to extend the impact and reach of recognition efforts.